Movers and SHAKERS

 Globally it seems the CFA candidates are not able to prepare and pass at the rate that they had previously.
 This is likely troubling for all candidates as well as the CFA Institute.
 It should be particularly concerning for those who must pass to retain a position at their firm as they are particularly hard hit if they don’t succeed.

-Of Importance to Students Majoring in Finance or a Related Field
+Of Importance to Finance Majors (or Related Field)

 Each year Noble Capital Markets, Channelchek, and some very generous and caring sponsors hold the Channelchek College Equity Research Challenge.